Navigate today’s most pressing health industry challenges with a leading global expert by your side.

 Deliver on the promises of the past and create smart solutions for the future.

 This is a place where your ideas and insights make an impact.
 Where an independent, entrepreneurial spirit is an advantage.
 And where diversity of thought and experience makes us who we are.

 Data-driven insight.
 Deep expertise.
 Transformative innovation.
 Since 1947, Milliman has delivered intelligent solutions to improve health and financial security.

-Karl Goring is a principal and consulting actuary with Milliman.
-He joined the firm in 1999.
-He works primarily for Bermuda-based clients.
+Andrew is a principal and consulting actuary with the London office of Milliman.
+He joined the firm in 2012 from Towers Watson.